We created a frictionless, empowering digital experience

 Did we mention Wolf-Gordon takes their manta of being a design-driven company seriously?
 Through collaborations with some of the world’s most renown designers and as well as their own on-site design studio, Wolf-Gordon produces work that is provocative and inspiring.

 With the user experience completely overhauled, we needed to ensure that the interface and the aesthetics of their website would live up to this standard – which meant put ourselves in the shoes of their customers; interior designers.
 We had to take their sources of inspiration and find a way to translate that same feeling of sorting through swatches and pages in sample books in this experience.
 For us, that also meant taking something that was highly tactile and filling that gap through other design techniques.
 To achieve this, we relied heavily on a healthy mix of macro shots and motion throughout the entire journey.

-Conceptually, we viewed Wolf-Gordon as museum that houses that gallery.
-From the font and kerning to the unique HKS 43 blue border, Wolf-Gordon’s brand was always present but throughout the site, but never the centerpiece.
+Conceptually, we viewed Wolf-Gordon as a museum that houses that gallery.
+From the font and kerning to the unique HKS 43 blue border, Wolf-Gordon’s brand was always present throughout the site, but never the centerpiece.

-In our earlier discovery work, we learned that Wolf-Gordon’s customer base often orders a large amount samples at a time for a multitude of different projects – not unlike the behaviors they’ve adopted on other platforms like Pinterest.
-Having a full understanding of what that sourcing process can look like, we wanted to make sure that we could arm the World-Gordon sales team with a tool that could allow them to proactively collaborate with customers going through that process on their own, and give their collective sales and marketing teams an opportunity to use that data to remarket to lapsed customers along the way.
+In our earlier discovery work, we learned that Wolf-Gordon’s customer base often orders a large amount of samples at a time to use for a multitude of different projects – not unlike the behaviors they’ve adopted on other platforms like Pinterest.
+Having a full understanding of what that sourcing process can look like, we wanted to make sure that we could arm the Wolf-Gordon sales team with a tool that could allow them to proactively collaborate with customers going through that process on their own, and give their collective sales and marketing teams an opportunity to use that data to re-market to lapsed customers along the way.
 This manifested into a boards feature for the site, that would allow both types of users to collect and organize inspiration they were sourcing.